-Before submitting anything, don’t forget to check your social media accounts.
+- Before submitting anything, don’t forget to check your social media accounts.
 Make sure your Internet personality matches the one you want to project to your future employer.
-Yes, they do check your Facebook, Twitter, Instagram, etc. Instead of being held back by your social media image, you can use these tools to power your search!
+Yes, they do check your Facebook, Twitter, Instagram, etc. Instead of being held back by your social media image, you can use these tools to power your internship search!

 Tips on Interviewing